Ross Stores (NASDAQ:ROST) Releases Q2 2021 Earnings Guidance

-Ross Stores (NASDAQ:ROST) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+Ross Stores (NASDAQ:ROST) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.800-0.890 for the period, compared to the Thomson Reuters consensus estimate of $1.030.
 The company issued revenue guidance of -.Ross Stores also updated its FY 2021 guidance to $3.930-4.200 EPS.

-Ross Stores (NASDAQ:ROST) last issued its quarterly earnings data on Wednesday, May 19th.
-The apparel retailer reported $1.34 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.90 by $0.44.
-Ross Stores had a return on equity of 32.44% and a net margin of 5.71%.
-The company had revenue of $4.52 billion for the quarter, compared to analyst estimates of $3.80 billion.
-During the same quarter last year, the company posted ($0.29) earnings per share.
-The business’s quarterly revenue was up 145.1% compared to the same quarter last year.
-As a group, analysts anticipate that Ross Stores will post 4.3 earnings per share for the current year.
+A number of equities research analysts recently commented on the stock.
+Wedbush reaffirmed a neutral rating on shares of Ross Stores in a report on Tuesday, May 18th.
+OTR Global raised shares of Ross Stores from a mixed rating to a positive rating in a report on Monday, May 3rd.
+Northcoast Research raised shares of Ross Stores from a neutral rating to a buy rating and set a $147.00 target price on the stock in a report on Wednesday, May 19th.
+Royal Bank of Canada boosted their target price on shares of Ross Stores from $130.00 to $140.00 and gave the company an outperform rating in a report on Friday, May 21st.
+Finally, JPMorgan Chase & Co. boosted their target price on shares of Ross Stores from $127.00 to $132.00 and gave the company an overweight rating in a report on Friday, May 21st.
+Two equities research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
+Ross Stores currently has an average rating of Buy and a consensus price target of $131.43.

-Ross Stores announced that its Board of Directors has authorized a stock repurchase program on Thursday, May 20th that allows the company to buyback $1.50 billion in shares.
-This buyback authorization allows the apparel retailer to buy up to 3.4% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s board believes its shares are undervalued.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 8th will be given a $0.285 dividend.
+The ex-dividend date is Monday, June 7th.
+This represents a $1.14 annualized dividend and a yield of 0.96%.
+Ross Stores’s dividend payout ratio (DPR) is presently 97.44%.

-Several equities research analysts have recently weighed in on ROST shares.
-Telsey Advisory Group increased their target price on shares of Ross Stores from $130.00 to $145.00 and gave the stock an outperform rating in a research note on Monday, May 17th.
-OTR Global upgraded shares of Ross Stores from a mixed rating to a positive rating in a research note on Monday, May 3rd.
-Royal Bank of Canada increased their target price on shares of Ross Stores from $130.00 to $140.00 and gave the stock an outperform rating in a research note on Friday, May 21st.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Ross Stores from $133.00 to $141.00 and gave the company a buy rating in a research report on Friday, May 21st.
-Finally, UBS Group raised their price objective on shares of Ross Stores from $120.00 to $130.00 and gave the company a neutral rating in a research report on Wednesday, May 12th.
-Two investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
-Ross Stores presently has an average rating of Buy and a consensus target price of $131.43.
+Ross Stores declared that its Board of Directors has initiated a stock repurchase program on Thursday, May 20th that authorizes the company to repurchase $1.50 billion in shares.
+This repurchase authorization authorizes the apparel retailer to purchase up to 3.4% of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s board believes its shares are undervalued.

-In other Ross Stores news, insider Michael Balmuth sold 49,377 shares of the stock in a transaction dated Friday, May 28th.
-The shares were sold at an average price of $126.03, for a total value of $6,222,983.31.
-Following the completion of the transaction, the insider now directly owns 49,145 shares of the company’s stock, valued at $6,193,744.35.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Michael K. Kobayashi sold 1,459 shares of the firm’s stock in a transaction that occurred on Tuesday, March 23rd.
+In other Ross Stores news, CMO Brian R. Morrow sold 11,289 shares of the business’s stock in a transaction on Wednesday, March 17th.
+The shares were sold at an average price of $124.00, for a total value of $1,399,836.00.
+Following the completion of the sale, the chief marketing officer now directly owns 69,825 shares of the company’s stock, valued at $8,658,300.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Michael K. Kobayashi sold 1,459 shares of the business’s stock in a transaction on Tuesday, March 23rd.
 The stock was sold at an average price of $119.17, for a total transaction of $173,869.03.
-Following the transaction, the insider now directly owns 82,633 shares of the company’s stock, valued at $9,847,374.61.
+Following the completion of the sale, the insider now directly owns 82,633 shares of the company’s stock, valued at $9,847,374.61.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 203,092 shares of company stock valued at $25,150,471.
-2.00% of the stock is currently owned by corporate insiders.
+Insiders sold 105,191 shares of company stock valued at $13,051,008 over the last quarter.
+2.00% of the stock is owned by company insiders.

 Ross Stores Company Profile